costrouc/pysrim/examples/docker/README.md

 (with `ni.py` directory) and `/tmp/output` mounted in both the host and src container for all srim output.

-There is no loss of performance.
+There is no loss in performance.